 Powder coating is a fantastic alternative to conventional paint, plating, and other finishes.
 It's quite cost-effective, durable, safe, and environmentally friendly.

-Editor's note: This post was originally published February 2016 and has been recently updated.
+Editor's note: This post was originally published in February 2016 and has been recently updated.